darkchamp11/Captcha_Solver/Readme.md

 # Check confidence
 print(f"Confidence: {solver.get_confidence():.1f}%")
 ```

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.